 The community is noticeably cleaner with the "trash to cash" model.
 But most importantly, because Ramase Lajan is run through the local church, people are now identifying the church as helping the community, not taking away from it, as is often perceived.
 This has created fertile soil when our missionaries spread the gospel, as it has earned the trust and respect of the community.

-Your support and contributions will enable us to meet our goals and improve conditions in Haiti.
+Your support and contributions will enable us to continue the work God is doing in Haiti.